 New labor relations representatives (LRRs) go through a two-week, intensive orientation that covers everything from the various bargaining styles to the ins and outs of unfair labor practices, the worker’s compensation system and the Education Code.

-Each year, the 130-plus LRRs employed by CSEA get a “refresher course” at a week-long field staff retreat.
-During the week, they get an in-depth explanation of the state budget and significant legal opinions from the past year, along with information about retirement and health benefits.
+Each year, the 130-plus LRRs employed by CSEA get a “refresher course” at a week-long field staff training.
+During this intensive training, they get an in-depth explanation of the state budget and significant legal opinions from the past year, along with the latest information about retirement and health benefits.